Tinbeh97/N-of-1-Level-Wearable-Data-Analysis/README.md

 # N-of-1-Level-Wearable-Data-Analysis

-The models presented in this represetory are mainly applied for biometric application.
-For more information on this work please read []().
+The code and statistical models in this repository are designed primarily for analyzing aggregate and N-of-1 level wearable data, with a focus on maternal health.
+For more information on this work please read our paper[]().

 ## Prerequisites